rhvrabec/evo-demos/Demos2014/BLEExplorer/README.md

 The purpose is to provide some basic code as a starting point for learning, tinkering and experimenting.

-This is not a ready to use app, rather it is meant to be run in Evothings Workbench, inspect the output log in the "Tools" Window.
+This is not a ready to use app, rather it is meant to be run from Evothings Workbench, inspecting the output log in the "Tools" Window.

 ## BLE Crash Course

-The structure of a BLE device is like this:
+The structure of a BLE device looks like this:

 	device
 	  services